nrwl/nx/docs/nx-cloud/intro/nx-agents.md

 Imagine you're working on an end-to-end (e2e) project using tools like Cypress or Playwright.
 Traditionally, to make the most of features like [affected](/ci/features/affected), [caching](/ci/features/remote-cache), and [distribution](/ci/features/distribute-task-execution), you'd need to divide your project into smaller parts.
 But this approach can often be cumbersome and less efficient for developers.

-Nx is on the verge of introducing a game-changing feature that enables dynamic target definitions for projects (more details to come).
-Paired with Nx Agents, this innovation allows you to distribute e2e tests at the file level across various agents.
+Nx 18 in combination with Nx Agents is able to split your e2e target into multiple smaller targets that can be distributed across machines. `e2e-ci` targets does the splitting, where as `e2e` will run all the tests in the same projects together, as part of the same target.

 This significantly cuts down the time required to run e2e tests.
 For instance, in the video shown at the beginning of the page, e2e test durations plummeted from 90 minutes to just 10 minutes.